 The cry quality or head voice lightest co-ordination can offer a lot of emotion.

-There are other tonal qualities you can add as well, like Belting, Twang, Opera, Sob/Cry, Falsetto (Estill Voice Training references – see more here)
+There are other voice qualities you can add as well, like Belting, Twang, Opera, Sob/Cry, Falsetto.
+These are Estill Voice Training references.

 There are many vocal embellishments such as vibrato and vocal ornaments (fall/drop offs, portimenti) that can be used within each of these co-ordinations to enhance further.